statesman/city-council-districts/README.md

     * Candidates Search Small v1: not being used.
     * Candidates Search v1: not being used.
     * (edit) Finances Add: form for adding finance reports
-    * (edit) Finances Chart Report: to get the chart on the page
+    * (test datapage) Finances Chart Report: to get the chart on the page.
+Can use this to troubleshoot chart issues.
+    * (v4) Finances Chart Report v4: Removed the chart from the report because of problems.
     * (edit) Finances edit: To edit existing reports.
     * (v4) Finances small v2: Being used for 4v, I think.